-show network ipv6 common
+- # show network ipv6 common

-► To show the IPv4 configuration of a specific network interface:
+- To show the IPv4 configuration of a specific network interface:

-show network ipv4 interface <ETH>
+- # show network ipv4 interface <ETH>

-► To show the IPv6 configuration of a specific network interface:
+- To show the IPv6 configuration of a specific network interface:

-show network ipv6 interface <ETH>
+- # show network ipv6 interface <ETH>

-<ETH> is one of the network interfaces: ethernet, wireless, bridge or all.
-Note that you must choose/configure the bridge interface if your PX2 is set to the bridging mode.
+• <ETH> is one of the network interfaces: ethernet (or ETH1/ETH2), wireless, bridge or all.
+Note that you must choose/configure the bridge interface if your PX3 is set to the bridging mode.

 Note: In the bridging mode, only the IP parameters of the BRIDGE interface function.
-The IP parameters of the ETHERNET and WIRELESS interfaces do NOT function.
+The IP parameters of the ETHERNET (or ETH1/ETH2) and WIRELESS interfaces do NOT function.

-Option Description ethernet Show the IPv4 or IPv6 configuration of the ETHERNET interface. wireless Show the IPv4 or IPv6 configuration of the WIRELESS interface. bridge Show the IPv4 or IPv6 configuration of the BRIDGE interface. all Show the IPv4 or IPv6 configuration of all interfaces.
+Option Description ethernet (PX3) Show the IPv4 or IPv6 configuration of the ETHERNET interface. eth1 (PX3-iX7) Show the IPv4 or IPv6 configuration of the ETH1 interface. eth2 (PX3-iX7) Show the IPv4 or IPv6 configuration of the ETH2 interface. wireless Show the IPv4 or IPv6 configuration of the WIRELESS interface. bridge Show the IPv4 or IPv6 configuration of the BRIDGE interface. all Show the IPv4 or IPv6 configuration of all interfaces.
 You can type the CLI command without the word 'all.'
 For example, show network ipv4 interface .